x-vin/covidcures/docs/src/allopathic.md

 The introduction of therapeutic concentrations of Ozone, either mixed with oxygen in the gaseous form and inhaled, or infused into the patient's own blood and administered back intravenously, or perhaps less frequently but even more safely and easily, consumed in small therapeutic doses as Ozonated water.

 ### Objective:
-Treat Covid and long-Covid
+Treat Covid and long-Covid.

 ### System:
-Alternate allopathy, Orthomolecular / Integrative medicine
+Alternate allopathy, Orthomolecular / Integrative medicine.

 ### Can be used alongside other allopathic treatments:
 [It appears so][436], but Ozone is known to be a monotherapy that is effective in a relatively short treatment duration.
 One study reports that **the reported efficacy of Ozone used as adjunct therapy is smaller than [the reported efficacy of its usage as monotherapy][437]**, while [another][438] reported clinically significant efficacy as adjunct therapy.